HISTORY OF PG TIPS

 1980s The mug relolutionBy the 1980s, 50% of tea lovers were making tea in a mug, rather than using a pot.
 We always try to respond to what our fans love, which is why we came up with a stringed tea bag just for mugs!

 1990s The eighth wonder of the world

-The makers of PG tips launch the revolutionary PG tips pyramid bags.
+The makers of PG tips tea launched the revolutionary pyramid® bag.
 With more room inside, it acts like a miniature teapot, giving the leaves more room to move.

 2000s Raise your mug to 75 years…

-The following year, PG Decaf hit the shelves, our first caffeine-free variety.
+In 2004, PG tips Decaf hit the shelves, our first caffeine-free* variety.

 2005 was PG tips’ 75th birthday!
 Such a special occasion called for an extra-special brew.
 And, boy, did we serve one up: a hand-crafted diamond tea bag worth £7,000.
 Talk about rich tea!